Colouring Graphs Without a Subdivided H-Graph: A Full Complexity Classification: Introduction

+For an integer~$k\geq 1$, a {\it $k$-colouring} $c$ of a graph $G=(V,E)$ maps every vertex $u\in V$ to an integer $c(u)\in \{1,2,\ldots,k\}$ such that $c(v)\neq c(w)$ for every two vertices $v$ and $w$ with $vw\in E$.
+The corresponding decision problem {\sc Colouring} has as input a graph $G$ and integer $k$ and is to decide if $G$ has a $k$-colouring.
+If $k$ is not part of the input but a fixed constant, we denote this problem as $k$-{\sc Colouring}.
+It is well known that $3$-{\sc Colouring} is \NP-complete~\cite{Lo73}.
+This led to an extensive study of the complexity of {\sc Colouring} for special graph classes.

+Most studied graph classes are {\it hereditary}, i.e., closed under vertex deletion.
+In particular, Kr{\'{a}}l et al.~\cite{KKTW01} determined, for every graph $H$, the complexity of {\sc Colouring} for {\it $H$-free graphs}, i.e., graphs that do not contain $H$ as an induced subgraph.
+For connected~$H$, this classification implies that {\sc Colouring} is polynomial-time solvable if $H$ is an induced subgraph of the $4$-vertex path $P_4$ and \NP-complete otherwise.
+The complexity classification becomes much more involved for $(H_1,H_2)$-free graphs, see~\cite{GJPS17}, and is not yet settled.
+The same holds for the classification of $k$-{\sc Colouring} for $H$-free graphs; see e.g.~\cite{CHS24,HLS22,JKMM} for recent progress.

-We consider {\sc Colouring} on graphs that are $H$-subgraph-free for some fixed graph $H$, i.e., graphs that do not contain $H$ as a subgraph.
-A variety of problems can be fully classified on $H$-subgraph-free graphs if they are (C1) polynomial-time solvable on graphs of bounded treewidth; (C2) \NP-complete for subcubic graphs, and (C3) stay \NP-complete under edge subdivision of subcubic graphs.
-However, {\sc Colouring} is polynomial-time solvable for subcubic graphs due to Brooks' Theorem.
-Hence, it does not satisfy C2 and is therefore not a so-called C123-problem.
+We consider {\it monotone} graph classes, which are not only closed under vertex deletion but also under edge deletion, and in particular {\it $H$-subgraph-free} graphs, i.e., graphs that do not contain some graph $H$ as a subgraph.
+Every $H$-subgraph-free graph is also $H$-free, but the reverse implication only holds if $H$ is a complete graph.
+A range of graph problems on partitioning, covering, network design, width parameter computation etc. can be fully classified on $H$-subgraph-free graphs (even on ${\cal H}$-subgraph-free graphs for finite sets of forbidden subgraphs~${\cal H}$) if they are (C1) polynomial-time solvable on graphs of bounded treewidth; (C2) \NP-complete for {\it subcubic} graphs (graphs of maximum degree at most~$3$), and (C3) stay \NP-complete under edge subdivision of subcubic graphs~\cite{JMOPPSV25}.
+However, {\sc Colouring} does not satisfy C2, as it is polynomially solvable for subcubic graphs due to Brooks' Theorem.
+Our research question is: